-- A. An investment adviser and its investment adviser representative shall furnish each advisory client and prospective advisory client a written disclosure statement which may be either a copy of Part II of the investment adviser's Form ADV or a written document containing at least the information then so required by Part II of Form ADV. - B. An investment adviser and its investment adviser representative, except as provided in section (C), shall deliver the disclosure statement required by this section to an advisory client or prospective advisory client: - 1. not less than 48 hours prior to entering into any written or oral investment advisory contract with such client or prospective client, or - 2. at the time of entering into any such contract, if the advisory client has a right to terminate the contract without penalty within five business days after entering into the contract. - C. Delivery of the statement required by section (A) need not be made in connection with entering into a contract for impersonal advisory services. - D. Nothing in this rule shall relieve any investment adviser or investment adviser representative from any obligation pursuant to any provision of the Act or the rules and regulations thereunder or other federal or state law to disclose any information to its advisory clients or prospective advisory clients not specifically required by this rule.
+- A. An investment adviser and its investment adviser representative shall furnish each advisory client and prospective advisory client a copy of Part 2 of the investment adviser's Form ADV. - B. INITIAL DELIVERY.
+An investment adviser and its investment adviser representative, except as provided in section (F), shall deliver the disclosure statement required by this section to an advisory client or prospective advisory client: - 1. not less than 48 hours prior to entering into any written investment advisory contract with such client or prospective client, or - 2. at the time of entering into any such contract, if the advisory client has a right to terminate the contract without fees or penalty within five business days after entering into the contract. - C. ANNUAL DELIVERY: An investment adviser and its investment adviser representative, except as provided in section (F) must: - Deliver within one hundred twenty days of the end of your fiscal year a free, updated Part 2 of the investment adviser's Form ADV disclosure statement required by this section which include or are accompanied by a summary of the material changes; or - 2.
+Deliver within one hundred twenty days at the end of your fiscal year a free summary of material changes that includes an offer to provide a copy of the updated Part 2 of the investment adviser's Form ADV disclosure statement and information on how the client may obtain a copy of the disclosure statement. - D. An investment adviser and its investment adviser representative shall furnish each advisory client or prospective client participating in a wrap fee program a copy of Part 2 of the investment advisors Form ADV in addition to a copy of Part 2A Appendix 1 of Form ADV (the wrap fee brochure). - E. An investment adviser and its investment adviser representative shall furnish each advisory client or prospective client participating in a pooled investment vehicle, including hedge funds, a copy of Part 2 of the investment adviser's Form ADV. - F. Delivery of the statement required by section (A) need not be made to clients who receive only impersonal advice and who pay less than \$500 in fees per year. - G. Nothing in this rule shall relieve any investment adviser or investment adviser representative from any obligation pursuant to any provision of the Act or the Rules and regulations thereunder or other federal or state law to disclose any information to its advisory clients or prospective advisory clients not specifically required by this Rule.